A Group of People around Sustainable and Cost-Effective Concrete Blocks.

 An ancient but forgotten application

-Carbstone emerged from the synergy of our decades of experience as a manufacturer of building blocks, valuable research insights from the Vito, as well as the expertise provided by our partner Orbix.
+Carbstone emerged from the synergy of our decades of experience as a manufacturer of building blocks, valuable research insights from the Vito, as well as the carbonatation technology developed by our partner Orbix.
 Carbonatation is the natural process by which Ca-containing materials react with carbon dioxide and transform into calcium carbonate.
 That calcium carbonate, better known as limestone, is found worldwide in the subsurface and is a major source of natural CO2 storage.
-Although the Romans already knew how to make clever use of this process, it disappeared into the background for a long time.
+Although the Romans already knew how to make clever use of this process, it disappeared back into the background for a long time.
 Until recently, because of the demand for sustainable CO2 storage, there was renewed interest in it from industry.

 In addition to CO2, a source of calcium oxide is needed, in this case steel slag.
 These slags are a byproduct of the steel industry and have been recycled for years to recover the metal and gravel.
 What remained had no industrial use until recently.
 However, thanks to this patented process, by adding CO2, it can now be used to produce high-quality and sustainable building materials.